Last Updated on: 19th October 2023, 07:54 am

 Does Low Humidity Cause Pyramiding in Tortoises?

 Low humidity may have something to do with pyramiding in tortoises.

 According to the Journal of Animal Physiology and Animal Nutrition, tortoises in dry environments experienced more pyramiding than those in humid environments.

 Pyramiding occurs when a tortoise’s shell grows upwards, making each shell scute look like a pyramid.
 Pyramiding is irreversible, so once the deformity becomes extreme enough, it can reduce the tortoise’s quality of life.
 When a tortoise has a shell with pyramids, it’s considered a deformed shell.

 Pyramiding is associated with a poor diet more than low humidity.
 Low humidity has been shown to weaken tortoise immune systems and may advance pyramiding.

 How To Measure Humidity in A Tortoise Tank

 A hygrometer is a tool that measures the humidity levels of an environment.

-When it comes to measuring tank humidity, some owners like to monitor it themselves.
+When measuring tank humidity, some owners like to monitor it themselves.
 This isn’t recommended, especially if you’re a new owner.

 While you can tell when a tank is humid enough with condensation on the glass, it’s difficult to know if the tank is the right amount of humidity for the tortoise without a hygrometer.

 How Much Humidity Does My Tortoise Need?